 And I have feltA presence that disturbs me with the joyOf elevated thoughts; a sense sublimeOf something far more deeply interfused,Whose dwelling is the light of setting suns,And the round ocean and the living air,And the blue sky, and in the mind of man:A motion and a spirit, that impelsAll thinking things, all objects of all thought,And rolls through all things.

 In one sense “Cascadilla Falls” finds common ground with “The Snow Man” insofar as both poems are about ways of perceiving the world without the overlay of occult or metaphysical beliefs.
 Yet, for Ammons, even a perception of reality based upon scientific analysis is unsettling.
 Rather than seeking comfort in the knowledge of “the nothing that is,” Ammons finds himself in a state of nature, as Hobbes would have understood it [in Leviathan (1651)]: vulnerable and fearful, habitually at war with the physical elements and the rest of life.
 At the poem’s dramatic precipice, Ammons describes himself “shelterless.”
-The demons spawned by mortality’s terrors give way to the sublimation of religious belief on one end of the spectrum and the nausea and ennui of existentialism’s ultimate resignation on the other.
+The demons spawned by mortality’s terrors are sublimated by yielding to religious belief and social organization on one end of the spectrum (the Hobbesian solution in Leviathan), or succoming to asocial behavior or the nausea and ennui of ultimate resignation on the other.
+For Freud, this agon was the principal challenge to human existence.[iv]

 Ammons’ rejection of the romantic pastoral idyll confuses us upon a first reading, especially in light of the time (evening) and place (scenic Cascadilla Falls), the conjuring of the inviolable cosmos and the anthropomorphic stone, all of which are the equivalent of a pantomime of sentient nature.
 For all his higher aspirations man suffers his mortality (for this is what seems indicated by the stone at “dead rest”), but, with or without human nature, the indifferent, unshakable haul of the galaxy goes onward without a hitch.
 Ammons reinforces the feeling of this autonomous movement with the constant turning of each stanza, using their end words (“and,” “haul,” “dropped” and “turned”) to respectively move from one stanza to the next.